anand4472/intelchain/scripts/package/readme.md

 # Introduction
-This document introduces the intelchain's package release using standard packaging system, RPM and Deb packages.
+This document introduces the Intelchain's package release using standard packaging system, RPM and Deb packages.

 Standard packaging system has many benefits, like extensive tooling, documentation, portability, and complete design to handle different situation.